PepijnAverink/NEON/README.md

 ### CommandPool
-A **CommandPoolDescriptor** Serves as a descriptor for the *CommandPool* object and is used on its creation.
+A **CommandPoolDescriptor** serves as a descriptor for the *CommandPool* object and is used on its creation.
 The purpose of the _Name_ is purely for debugging, it will store a user friendly name in the obejct itself (Only stored in _Debug_) and this _Name_ will also show up in a graphics debugger.
 The _Type_ has a default fallback so the user does not have to specify anything for a default CommandPool object.
 However for clarity's sake it is always adviced to specify the type of CommandBuffer this CommandPool will used with.